louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 ### Low doses of mirtazapine or quetiapine for transient insomnia: a randomised, double-blind, cross-over, placebo-controlled trial [^5c45be37].
 Journal of Psychopharmacology (2017).
 Low credibility.

 Low doses of the antidepressant mirtazapine or the neuroleptic quetiapine are often prescribed off-label for insomnia.
 However, studies on the effects on sleep and hangover effects the following day are scarce.
 In this randomised, double-blind, cross-over, placebo-controlled trial, the influence of 7.5 mg mirtazapine and 50 mg quetiapine on both normal sleep and sleep disturbed by acoustic stress (traffic noise) as a model for transient insomnia was assessed.
 Additionally, hangover effects on next-day alertness and cognitive functioning were examined.
 A total of 19 healthy men without sleep complaints completed three treatment sessions, each session consisting of three consecutive nights in one of the mirtazapine, quetiapine or placebo conditions.
 Sleep was assessed using polysomnography and the Leeds Sleep Evaluation Questionnaire.
 Daytime sleepiness and cognitive functioning were assessed using the Leeds Sleep Evaluation Questionnaire, Karolinska Sleepiness Scale, Digit Symbol Substitution Task, Psychomotor Vigilance Task and an addition task.
-Under acoustic stress, both mirtazapine and quetiapine increased total sleep time by half an hour and reduced the number of awakenings by 35-40% compared to placebo.
+Under acoustic stress, both mirtazapine and quetiapine increased total sleep time by half an hour and reduced the number of awakenings by 35–40% compared to placebo.
 While quetiapine specifically increased the duration of non-rapid eye movement sleep, stage N2, mirtazapine mainly increased deep sleep stage N3.
 Subjects reported that both mirtazapine and quetiapine eased getting to sleep and improved sleep quality.
 Both drugs caused daytime sleepiness and lessened sustained attention.
 These findings support the use of low doses of mirtazapine and quetiapine for the treatment of insomnia.
 Further prospective studies on the long-term effects regarding effectiveness and adverse effects are needed.

 ---

 ### Quetiapine (Seroquel) [^a20fe59f].
 FDA (2025).
 Medium credibility.

-Common adverse reactions (1-10%) associated with the use of quetiapine fumarate ER PO (also known as Seroquel XR) include: akathisia, anxiety, arthralgia, back pain, blurred vision, confusion, constipation, decreased libido, dental pain, depression, disorientation, dysarthria, dyspepsia, ear pain, extrapyramidal signs, falls, gastroenteritis, hyperhidrosis, hypersomnia, hypotension, inattention, irritability, lethargy, loss of appetite, migraine, muscle spasms, myalgia, nasal congestion, nausea, neck pain, nightmares, orthostatic hypotension, paresthesia, parkinsonism, polyuria, restless legs syndrome, restlessness, sinusitis, sluggishness, tachycardia, tremor, upper respiratory tract infections, urinary tract infections, vertigo, vomiting and weight gain.
+Common adverse reactions (1–10%) associated with the use of quetiapine fumarate ER PO (also known as Seroquel XR) include: akathisia, anxiety, arthralgia, back pain, blurred vision, confusion, constipation, decreased libido, dental pain, depression, disorientation, dysarthria, dyspepsia, ear pain, extrapyramidal signs, falls, gastroenteritis, hyperhidrosis, hypersomnia, hypotension, inattention, irritability, lethargy, loss of appetite, migraine, muscle spasms, myalgia, nasal congestion, nausea, neck pain, nightmares, orthostatic hypotension, paresthesia, parkinsonism, polyuria, restless legs syndrome, restlessness, sinusitis, sluggishness, tachycardia, tremor, upper respiratory tract infections, urinary tract infections, vertigo, vomiting and weight gain.

 ---

 ### VA / DoD clinical practice guideline for the management of chronic insomnia disorder and obstructive sleep apnea [^608ccd85].
 DoD/VA (2025).
 High credibility.

-VA/DoD insomnia management—non-pharmacologic prioritization, duty considerations, and non-benzodiazepine benzodiazepine receptor agonist (non-BZD BzRA) safety state that non-pharmacologic treatments should be considered first before beginning pharmacotherapy, with important subgroup considerations in the active-duty population for which duty limitations may apply with the use of hypnotic medication.
-Veterans and active-duty personnel may have a commercial driving license or operate heavy machinery, and for service members on active-duty or those with a commercial driver’s license, limitation in duties and temporary medical profiles may need to be implemented if a non-benzodiazepine benzodiazepine receptor agonist is prescribed.
+VA/DoD insomnia management — non-pharmacologic prioritization, duty considerations, and non-benzodiazepine benzodiazepine receptor agonist (non-BZD BzRA) safety state that non-pharmacologic treatments should be considered first before beginning pharmacotherapy, with important subgroup considerations in the active-duty population for which duty limitations may apply with the use of hypnotic medication.
+Veterans and active-duty personnel may have a commercial driving license or operate heavy machinery, and for service members on active-duty or those with a commercial driver's license, limitation in duties and temporary medical profiles may need to be implemented if a non-benzodiazepine benzodiazepine receptor agonist is prescribed.
 The Work Group notes resource use as the costs of these medications can vary widely and some of them require prior authorization, and providers may be hesitant to use tricyclic antidepressants (TCAs) in patients with cardiac disease or those who might be susceptible to anticholinergic side effects.
 Other published literature independent from the strength of this recommendation discusses the potential risk of abuse, dependence, motor vehicle accidents, and diversion, and in April 2019 the FDA released a safety announcement advising of serious injuries from complex sleep behaviors (e.g., sleepwalking, sleep driving, activities while not fully awake) associated with non-BZD BzRAs; these behaviors have at times resulted in deaths and, although rare, have occurred in patients.

 ---